 Five Reasons Why North Carolina Pays More For Health Care

-A recent study showed that North Carolina pays more for health care than all the other states.
+Studies have showed that North Carolina pays more for health care than many other states.

 Why is that?
 It’s a pretty simple question.
 Of course, when it comes to health care, simple questions often have complicated answers.
 But let’s take a look at some of the big-picture reasons that contribute to consumers paying more for health care here.

 Our state has large regions with only a few major health care providers.
 Some areas like Western North Carolina are dominated by only one hospital system.
 That lack of competition not only drives up the cost of care but also makes it much more difficult for insurers to negotiate lower prices with hospitals.

 The reverse is also true.
 For example, the Raleigh-Durham-Chapel Hill area is served by Duke Health, UNC Health Care and WakeMed Health Services.
 According to research by the Brookings Institution, that competition has resulted in the Triangle boasting some of the most affordable health care in the state.

 Unfortunately, North Carolinians aren’t as healthy as the rest of the nation.
 That’s especially true of our children, which doesn’t bode well for healthcare costs in the future.
 Obesity-related issues like diabetes and heart disease are major problems in our state.
 These conditions often call for the long-term use of expensive prescription medicines, not to mention costly medical testing and procedures.
 On top of that, nearly one-in-five North Carolinians is a smoker, which is higher than the national average of about 17.5 percent.

 Beyond our collective health status, there was a concerted effort by nonprofit agencies to target lower-income regions of North Carolina for ACA enrollment.
 Those areas had more people with chronic health problems, filling the state’s ACA pool with more sick people than healthy people.
 And as we’ve seen, that can only have one result: higher insurance premiums.